YuckyFox/BypassNRO/README.md

 ## How to run the script from OOBE

+1. Copy the script to a USB drive first.
 1. At the region selection screen, press **Shift + F10** to open a command prompt.
 2. Type: `explorer` and press Enter.
 3. In File Explorer, locate the script, right-click it, and choose **Run as administrator**.
-4. You can copy the script to a USB drive first and run it from there.
-5. Or run it directly from the command prompt by typing the full path, for example: `E:\\OOBE.bat`
+Or run it directly from the command prompt by typing the full path, for example: `E:\\OOBE.bat`
+4. Continue OOBE without needing to sign in with a Microsoft account. :)